joaomelo/web-utils/readme.md

 It is a open source library for fullstack development of web apps with javascript.
 It promotes the fast creation and long term manutenability of interactive data centric web apps.

-The long term vision of the framework is to provide:

 - Data layer to read and write data to a sql relational database.
 - Api to serve data to the frontend or other apps.
 - Ui components to build web interfaces.
 - File-based routing system to simplify how to build web pages.
 - Theme engine to customize the gui design.
 - Authentication system to sign up and sign in users to the app.
 - Authorization system to establish how users can read and write parts of the data.
 - Admin studio to manage the application database.

-# The Lifecycle
+# Values

-1. pages render queries.
-2. pages capture user actions and raise events.
-2. actions handle events and apply side effects.
-3. queries recompute and trigger page reactivity.
+ There are many ways to do something right.
+Calystone has chosen its path with a set of values that guide its evolution is the years to come.

+ - The framework is aimed at data centric interactive web apps like CRMs, RH resources and so on.
+It don't want to solve every use case.
+ - Things just work.
+The user can create production ready web apps with minomal steps as possible.

 # Pages